 4. Fraud prevention, fraud screening and age and identity verification checks

-By confirming your order, you will be indicating that you have read, understood and agree to these e-commerce terms and conditions and that you explicitly consent to your personal information being used by us, our third party payment providers and Fraud Prevention Agencies (as further described below) for the following purposes.
-You should not confirm your order on our website unless you consent to this use of your personal information.
-If you have any questions at all about this, please contact us at [email@example.com.] before you proceed with your purchase.
+By confirming your order, including by taking the positive step of ticking the relevant box on our website, you will be indicating that you have read, understood and agree to these e-commerce terms and conditions and that you explicitly consent to your personal information being used by us, its third party payment providers and Fraud Prevention Agencies (as further described below) for the following purposes.
+You should not confirm your order or tick the relevant box on our website unless you consent to this use of your personal information.
+If you have any questions at all about this, please contact us at [firstname.lastname@example.org.] before you proceed with your purchase.

 Your personal information including your full name and address, your bank account and card payment details and your sensitive personal data will be used for fraud prevention, fraud screening and age and identity verification purposes.
 This personal information may be disclosed to and used by fraud prevention agencies (“FPAs”) for all such purposes and those agencies may keep a record of it where permitted by the Privacy Act 1993 (as amended and/or replaced from time to time).
 This personal information will also be disclosed to third parties providing fraud prevention, fraud screening and age and/or identity verification services us.